 5.2.1.1.
-For on-campus year-round testing, student-athletes will be notified in person or by direct telephone communication, of the date, time to report and location of the testing event and will read and sign the NCAA Student-Athlete Notification Form.
+For on-campus year-round testing, student-athletes will be notified in person or by direct telephone communication of the date, time to report and location of the testing event.
+Student-athletes must read and sign the NCAA Student-Athlete Notification Form.